Scroll of Abatur: Gallery

+Depiction of Abatur at the scales.The figure at the top is Abatur.

 MS DC 8, an 18th-century manuscript of the Diwan Abatur in the Bodleian Library, Oxford.
 The illustration on top depicts the ship Shahrat ferrying Mandaean souls towards the house of Abatur, while the lower illustration shows the tree of Shatrin with the souls of unbaptized children.